-The LaDUR program includes four regional committees, each comprised of three pharmacist providers and one physician provider located throughout the state, who conduct monthly reviews of Medicaid recipients' prescription profiles.
-(These reviews assess the possibility of underutilization, over-utilization or contra-indications of prescription therapy by querying a recipient's disease history and drug utilization.)
-The committees correspond with recipients'

-prescribers and pharmacists regarding their observations in an effort to identify prescription therapies and utilization patterns that correspond to specified therapeutic criteria.
+The LaDUR program includes four regional committees, each comprised of three pharmacist providers and one physician provider located throughout the state, who conduct monthly reviews of Medicaid beneficiary's prescription profiles.
+(These reviews assess the possibility of underutilization, over-utilization or contra-indications of prescription therapy by querying a beneficiary's disease history and drug utilization).
+The committees correspond with beneficiary's prescribers and pharmacists regarding their observations in an effort to identify prescription therapies and utilization patterns that correspond to specified therapeutic criteria.